FREQUENTLY ASKED QUESTIONS

 My business days are Monday through Friday.
 Working over the weekend, as well as overnight, will incur extra fees.

 Please contact me to ask about my availability.
-Sending me your materials will allow me to give you an estimated timeframe.
+Sending me your materials in need of translation will allow me to give you an estimated timeframe.

 I found somebody who will charge me less.
 Why would I pay more for you?

 Cutting costs may affect the quality of the final product.
 Translation mistakes can be detrimental to your image and credibility.
-Yet, getting it right will yield huge returns on your investment.
+Yet, getting it right may yield huge returns on your investment.

 If you want a high-quality translation, it is most beneficial to seek a specialized native speaker.
 This person must have valid credentials, such as experience, education, references, and certifications.

-I bring more than 15 years of experience.
-I also hold a master's degree in Translation & Interpretation (English-Spanish/Catalan) and the ATA Certification (English-Spanish)—two of the industry's most respected and recognized credentials.
+I bring almost two decades of experience.
+I also hold a master's degree in Translation & Interpretation from the Universitat Autònoma de Barcelona and the ATA Certification (English-Spanish)—two of the industry's most respected and recognized credentials.

 While being bilingual or multilingual is a great asset, that doesn't automatically make someone a translator.
-You need a professional who knows your field, as well as the source and target cultures, languages, and markets.
+It's best to hire a professional who knows your field, as well as the source and target cultures, languages, and markets.

 I work only in those fields in which I'm specialized.
 I continue to educate myself to meet my clients' needs at all times.
-Not only do I have extensive knowledge of the Spanish and Catalan languages and cultures (my origins), but also of the English language and the United States (my home).
+I have extensive knowledge of the Spanish and Catalan languages and cultures (my origins) and the English language and the United States (my home).

 My company and my customers are in Europe.
 Why would I use somebody based in the Americas?